godotengine/godot-website/collections/_article/why-does-godot-use-servers-and-rids.md

 1. Physics syncs information from the previous fixed frame to Logic
 2. Logic runs the fixed step, syncs back with Physics and then goes on to do the regular step while Physics starts working.
 3. Physics pushes data to Rendering.
-4. Rendering completes whathever it was doing from the previous frame, syncs (swaps buffers), then takes the info from Logic and starts working on the new frame.
+4. Rendering completes whatever it was doing from the previous frame, syncs (swaps buffers), then takes the info from Logic and starts working on the new frame.

 This results in multi-threading, in a way that is transparent to the programmer: